 The ability to lower costs derived from the realistic evaluation of exposure vis-à-vis existing premium/risk expenses is available.
 The ability to transfer normally nonconvertible funds for exchange control purposes to a subsidiary as a genuine risk financing measure is generally available.

-The improvement of cash flow is available using a Captive as in the case of claims where the Captive has use of funds until the claim is settled.
-In the case of reinsurance, premiums are paid quarterly in arrears instead of yearly in advance as for normal insurance.
+The improvement of cash flow by using a captive in the case of claims, where the captive has use of funds until the claim is settled.
+In the case of reinsurance, premiums are paid quarterly in arrears, instead of yearly in advance as for normal insurance.

-Premium expense is generally deductible at the parent level, but income earned on investment at the captive level is not taxable.
-Special rules apply for U.S. and Canadian companies.
-The lack of regulation of investments at the Captive level mean funds could, with prudence, be used to finance the needs of sister companies.
+Premium expense is generally deductible at the parent level, but income earned on investment at the captive level is not taxable (special rules apply for U.S. and Canadian companies).
+The lack of regulation of investments at the captive level mean funds can, with prudence, be used to finance the needs of sister companies.

-Captive reserves may be invested in the money markets.
-Loans may be made to provide funding capital for the Captive.
+Captive reserves may be invested in money markets.
+Loans may be made to provide funding capital for the captive.
 Loans can be made to provide premiums which have to be paid in advance.
-Loans for claims payments may be made where assets are temporarily not available in the Captive or the Captive is involved in legal action.
+Loans for claims payments may be made where assets are temporarily not available in the captive or if the captive is involved in legal action.

-New banking relationships are available with the Captive and new business can be obtained.
-Access to reinsurance companies as possible clients may become possible and added service may be offered to existing clients.
-Possible foreign exchange dealings are feasible; e.g., premiums, claims, or reinsurance.
-Security custodianship of investment is available.
+New banking relationships are available with the captive and new business can be obtained.
+Access to reinsurance companies as possible clients may become possible and added services may be offered to existing clients.
+Possible foreign exchange dealings are feasible (e.g. premiums, claims, or reinsurance).

 - Experienced management and accounting staff for all records keeping aspects.